Bucketlist Croatia: Seven Islands, One Boat

 Lakes inside an island

-Explore Mljet National Park on foot, saltwater lakes mirroring the pines, a Benedictine monastery on its own islet.
-Take a swim in the heart of the park, in water ringed entirely by forest.
-Sail to Slano for the Captain's dinner and live music, the last big night of the week.
+- Explore Mljet National Park on foot, two saltwater lakes mirroring the pines and a 12th-century Benedictine monastery alone on its own islet in the middle of the water.

 DAY 08